 Spain has eight nuclear reactors generating a fifth of its electricity.
 Its first commercial nuclear power reactor began operating in 1968.
 There are plans for renewed uranium mining.
 Government commitment to nuclear energy has been uncertain, but has firmed up recently.

-Sweden has 9 operating nuclear power reactors providing about 40% of its electricity.
-In 1980, the government decided to phase out nuclear power.
-In June 2010, Parliament voted to repeal this policy.
+Sweden has nine operating nuclear power reactors providing about 40% of its electricity.
 Sweden has a tax discriminating against nuclear power – now about 0.67 Euro cents/kWh, which makes up about one-third of the operating cost of nuclear power.

 Switzerland has 5 nuclear reactors generating 40% of its electricity.
 Two large new units were planned.
 However, in June 2011 parliament resolved not to replace any reactors, and hence to phase out nuclear power by 2034, despite strong public support.